 In September 2018, Sorin started the fifth grade and Denis the first grade.
 It was a happy first day of school for both children, equipped with all the school supplies they needed, with a packed snack and ready to meet their teachers and classmates – for the first time knowing that they have a family to come back to after school and that no beatings were to be their companion for the evening.

-The brothers grew up in a distressed family environment; their mother had numerous relationships resulting in four children.
-Unable to receive the stability so much needed at their age, the siblings were not only forced to move around different homes with each new relationship of their mother, but they were oftentimes completely abandoned, with no food, clothes or any other assistance, having to beg for the neighbors' mercy.
-Whenever she was back home, the mother verbally and physically abused them, forcing the local authorities to intervene numerous times to protect the children.
-On one last occasion, while also being intoxicated, the mother treated her children so badly that the neighbors decided to call in the Child Protection Agency.
+The brothers grew up in a distressed family environment.
+Unable to receive the stability so much needed at their age, the siblings were not only forced to move around different homes, but they were oftentimes completely abandoned, with no food, clothes or any other assistance, having to beg for the neighbors' mercy.

 The children were in temporary Child Protection Agency housing for the entire previous school year until they were able to be placed in our care.
 Even in less than ideal conditions for close to a year, Sorin finished at the top of his class with honors.